Find sanctions targets and persons of interest

 See all of our updates...

-Collections are datasets provided by OpenSanctions that combine data from various data sources focussed on a topic.
+Collections are data distributions provided by OpenSanctions that combine entities from many sources based on a topic.
+Learn more...

 OpenSanctions Default

-This collection includes most of the data collected by OpenSanctions which meets quality standards and would be useful to an analyst or journalist attempting to perform a due-diligence type task.
+This distribution includes the data collected by OpenSanctions that meets quality standards and would be useful in a screening system or for investigative use.

 Consolidated Sanctions